British Ambassador to Slovakia

 Notarial and documentary services

 The consular services section at the British Embassy in Bratislava provides a limited number of notarial and documentary services by appointment only.
+If the service you require is not something we could do, please find a local notary public, searchable by language skills and location

 How else we can help